 Later, I told my boys, all Filipiniana enthusiasts, the same story.

 "Paul . . .?"

 They quickly jumped to discussing the history of Binangonan and the life at Talim Island.

 "Chinese New Year, QTV, 12 noon to 1 PM," I reminded them.

 Chinese New Year, Sunday, dawned brightly.
-We went to church, pondered the Word, praised, worshiped and prayed with fellow believers.
-After which I joined the boys for lunch in a Japanese restaurant.
-We had a leisurely shopping at the supermarket and finally made it home at 3 PM.
+We went to church, pondered the Word, worshiped and prayed with fellow believers.
+After which I joined the boys for lunch and for grocery shopping, and finally made it home at 3 PM.

-While unloading the groceries from the van, Ate Vi announced, “Paul Salas was very gwapo as usual on TV!”
+While unloading the groceries, Ate Vi announced, “Paul Salas was very gwapo as usual on TV!”

 “Paul Salas . . .
 Paul Salas . . ." the name sounded familiar.
 “Oh, no!
 My TV show!”
 I yelled.
 I missed it.
 We all missed it.
 “What about me?
 How did I look?”